 How long do trademarks last?
 Can a trademark be renewed?

 Trademarks remain valid for 10 years, although an affidavit must be submitted to the USPTO between the fifth and sixth year of registration to notify the office that the trademark is still in use.

 How original must a trademark be?
 And how is originality determined?

 There’s no black-and-white answer for these questions.
 Ultimately, the USPTO will determine whether or not a trademark is original.
 An examining attorney can scour USPTO records to look for similar trademarks on your behalf, since the USPTO does not provide this service.
 For both product and service trademarks, examining attorneys look for similar trademarks, since similar trademarks may cause a registration application to be disapproved.
 Take note, trademarks do not need to be identical to create a conflict.
 In certain cases, similar trademarks can create a legal conflict.
 In general, your trademark shouldn’t be easily “confused” with another trademark.
 Your trademark must be distinguished enough to obtain registration through the USPTO.
 If you’re curious whether your trademark is unique enough to be protected by trademark rights, contact an intellectual property attorney.

 Still Confused About Trademark Law?

 As we mentioned, trademark law is confusing and convoluted, and obtaining a trademark registration can be difficult.
 We’re here to help.
-Gross Law Group specializes in trademark law, and we be happy to help you navigate through the trademark registration process.
+Gross Law Group, P.A. specializes in trademark law, and we be happy to help you navigate through the trademark registration process.
 Give us a call today to get started.